- Home

 Even when death is expected, more people approaching the end of life die in hospital than anywhere else.
-While some people feel more secure being near health professionals, others feel anxious about hospital care, believing it will be too impersonal.
+While some people and their families feel more secure being near health professionals, others feel anxious about hospital care, believing it will be too impersonal.

 If you have spent a lot of time in hospital during your illness, you may want to stay on the same ward where you are familiar with staff and surroundings, they know you and they understand your specific needs.
 You’ll need to check if this is possible – sometimes people are moved to a different ward as their medical needs change.